 Would you ever attempt to run in a shower?
 The answer (we hope) is no because there is risk of you slipping and potentially hurting yourself.
 So if it’s raining take extra care and think about your speed.
 The surface you’re riding on is just as slippery.
 If the sun is shining or low, wear sunglasses under your helmet to avoid sun glare.

 We published a blog post earlier in the year about the hidden dangers of dehydration.
 It’s really important riders drink plenty of water before, during and after a ride as dehydration is a main cause of heat exhaustion and can also lead to heatstroke – both of which can seriously affect your ability to control your bike.

 Watch your speed

 We appreciate the majority of motorbikes can handle and sit well at high speeds.
 You as the rider are probably more than capable of handling high speeds too.
 But speed limits are there for a reason and without sounding like kill joys, they are there to protect you and others on the road.
 Please bear that in mind next time it becomes tempting to twist the throttle – that’s what track days are for.

 As the sun goes down, your vision, as well as others, decreases so it becomes much harder to spot hazards, judge corners and plan ahead.
 This might sound slightly obvious but make sure your headlight lens is clean.
 Perhaps give it a quick wipe before heading out.
 Bulbs do grow dimmer as they age so make sure you replace them every year to be on the safe side.
 And just to reiterate what we said earlier – wear reflective clothing to be seen.

 We hope these tips make you think about your choices in 2016.
 Safe riding.

-Do you have a best tip for riding safe on the roads?
+Do you have the best tip for riding safely on the roads?
 Why not share it with us.